sterinaldi/raven/README.md

-# RaVeN
+# RAVEN – RAdial VElocities, Non-parametric
 Non-parametric inference of the radial velocity distribution of stars in globular clusters.
-RaVeN relies on [FIGARO](https://github.com/sterinaldi/FIGARO) for the non-parametric inference, so please be sure that you have it installed and properly working (pip installation is sometimes faulty...).

-If you use RaVeN in your research, please cite [Rinaldi & Ramírez-Tannus  (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).
+If you use RAVEN in your research, please cite [Rinaldi & Ramírez-Tannus  (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).

 © 2023 Stefano Rinaldi, María Claudia Ramírez-Tannus

 ## Basic usage
-Install RaVeN with `python setup.py install` (add `--user` if you don't have admin privileges on your machine).
+Install RAVEN with `pip install .`.
 The folder structure that RaVeN expects is the following:

 ```
 cluster